Getting to know us

-Stubbin Wood School is an area Special School within Derbyshire Local Authority, there are 126 pupils currently on role from Nursery to Year 14.
-All pupils on the main site have a statement of educational needs (SEN) which are gradually being transferred to Educational Health Care Plans.
+Stubbin Wood School is an area Special School located on the borders of Nottinghamshire and Derbyshire.
+We support children from Nursery through to Year 14.
+All pupils on the main site have a statement of educational needs (SEN) and Educational Health Care Plans.

 The school’s role is broad and complex and offers provision and support to those with profound and multiple disabilities as well as those with severe learning difficulties and autistic spectrum disorder.
 Additionally, the school includes an inclusive community nursery.

 Stubbin Wood School Primary and Secondary departments are on a co-located site with the Shirebrook Academy, a secondary school serving the local community.
 However, the Nursery and new splash pool development remain on the Langwith Junction site and reflect the commitment the Governors have to improving the provision for under 5's in the locality.
 In this way, Nursery aged children - both 'community' and 'specialist' - will have access to quality facilities and teaching like their older peers on the main site.